If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 However, I suggest heading over to HealthyPlace for a layperson’s view (note: I work with them).
 They cover pretty much every mental illness you can imagine and even have a bipolar self-help eBook (it’s free) written by yours truly.

 You might also consider skimming Wikipedia entries for mental illness and psychotropic medication information because they often have parts that are pretty easy to understand.
-They typically site references so you can check the veracity of information if need be.
+They typically cite references so you can check the veracity of information if need be.
 (Just remember, anyone can change an entry, including wackos.
 Know your information sources.)

 Or yes, you can review the consumer and patient information for a psychoactive drug at rxList.com.
-Patient information is the easiest to read but it’s also the least complete.
+Patient information is the easiest to read, but it’s also the least complete.

 Youth/Parent-Oriented Mental Health Resources